 Sugar-sweetened beverage warning labels are effective in dissuading consumers from choosing them, with graphics having the greatest impact, finds a new study from the Brown School at Washington University in St. Louis.
 However, the United States has yet to pass legislation that would require such warning labels.
 “The influence of sugar-sweetened beverage (SSB) warning labels […]

 On November 2nd, the American Diabetes Association (ADA) published a scientific review addressing social determinants of health (SDOH) and diabetes.
-Washington University Center for Diabetes Translation Research (WU-CDTR) Director, Dr. Debra Haire-Joshu, co-chaired the ADA-convened writing committee which sought to understand the impact of addressing SDOH on diabetes risk and outcomes, as well as the impacts of interventions on these determinants.
-The committee focused on the […]
+Washington University Center for Diabetes Translation Research (WU-CDTR) Director, Debra Haire-Joshu, PhD, RD, co-chaired the ADA-convened writing committee which sought to understand the impact of addressing SDOH on diabetes risk and outcomes, as well as the impacts of interventions on these determinants.
+The committee focused on […]